Kotlin/dokka/docs/topics/runners/gradle.md

 ### External documentation links configuration

-The externalDocumentationLink` block allows the creation of links that lead to the externally hosted documentation of your dependencies.
+The `externalDocumentationLink` block allows the creation of links that lead to the externally hosted documentation of your dependencies.

 For example, if you are using types from `kotlinx.serialization`, by default they are unclickable in your documentation, as if they are unresolved.
-However, since the API reference for `kotlinx.serialization` is also built by Dokka and is
+However, since the API reference documentation for `kotlinx.serialization` is built by Dokka and is [published on kotlinlang.org](https://kotlinlang.org/api/kotlinx.serialization/), you can configure external documentation links for it.
+Thus allowing Dokka to generate links for types from the library, making them resolve successfully and clickable.

-[published on kotlinlang.org](https://kotlinlang.org/api/kotlinx.serialization/), you can configure external documentation links for it.
-Thus allowing Dokka to generate links for types, making them clickable and resolve successfully.
+By default, external documentation links for Kotlin standard library, JDK, Android SDK and AndroidX are configured.

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">